emlala/homework/DataScience/rawDataProcessing/assignment.md

+# Raw text data processing task for the course Introduction to Data Science

 This assignment looks into Amazon reviews, and the steps needed to transform a raw dataset into one more suitable for prediction tasks.
 Download the automotive 5-core json format dataset.